Crazy Life (Anna of the North album)

 Crazy Life is the third studio album by Anna of the North released on 4 November 2022 by Honeymoon Records.
-It was promoted by the singles "Meteorite" (with Gus Dapperton), "Dandelion", "Bird Sing", "Nobody", and "I Do You".
-A deluxe edition of the album was later released on 28 April 2023 by Elektra Records.
+It contains eleven songs and it was promoted by the singles "Meteorite" (with Gus Dapperton), "Dandelion", "Bird Sing", "Nobody", and "I Do You".
+A deluxe edition of the album that adds three extra songs was later released on 28 April 2023 by Elektra Records.